-Our paper contributes to an important recent movement within the macro health literature aimed at improving the modeling of health dynamics so as to better understand their economic and welfare implications.
-Along these lines, De Nardi et al. (2023) use SRHS to construct a more granular and persistent measure of health by incorporating both history-dependence and fixed heterogeneity.
-To capture history dependence they estimate a second-order Markov process.
-Assuming current health transitions depend on the previous sequence of health states allows them to capture severity and persistence of bad health on a finer scale.
-A person that stays in 'bad' SRHS for consecutive periods is less likely to transition to 'good' health.
-They also allow the transition rates to vary by fixed health types.
-They use this health measure to quantify the welfare cost of bad health in a dynamic life cycle model.
-Our approach to measuring health using frailty also allows for (observed and unobserved) fixed heterogeneity.
-In addition, we capture severity and persistence of bad health by allowing frailty to vary on a fine scale, especially at the right tail of the distribution.
+Our paper contributes to recent advances in the macro health literature aimed at better modeling health dynamics and their economic and welfare implications.
+De Nardi et al. (2023) enhance SRHS by incorporating history dependence and fixed heterogeneity.
+They use the improved measure to quantify the welfare cost of bad health in a dynamic life cycle model.
+Assuming current health transitions depend on health type and the previous sequence of health states allows them to capture severity and persistence of bad health on a finer scale.
+Our approach to measuring health using frailty also accounts for fixed heterogeneity.
+In addition, it captures the severity and persistence of bad health by allowing frailty to vary on a fine scale, especially at the right tail of the distribution.
 The main advantage of our approach is that, unlike SRHS, frailty is cardinal and can be treated as a continuous variable, which increases its flexibility and ease of adaptability to various problems and contexts.

-Another approach is Capatina and Keane (2023) who employ an extensive procedure to codify MEPS respondents' verbal reports on medical conditions.
-Using the advice of medical experts, they classify each of these coded responses based on predictability and duration.
-They then combine these classifications into a single continuous measure of health using factor analysis and discretize the measure into three health types: 'Poor', 'Fair' and 'Good'.
-The result is a detailed and rich process that can capture granularity and persistence of health dynamics.
-They use this process to study the effects of health shocks and health insurance on incentives to invest in human capital over the life cycle.
-Although our construction of frailty shares some similarities with their health measure, frailty's construction is simpler and less resource intensive.
+Another approach, by Capatina and Keane (2023), codes MEPS respondents' medical conditions, classifying them by predictability and duration with medical experts' guidance.
+They combine these classifications into a single continuous measure of health using factor analysis, to study the effects of health shocks and health insurance on human capital investment over the life cycle.
+While our frailty measure shares some similarities, it is simpler and less resource-intensive to construct.